Fundraising Program Gives ‘Hope for the Holidays’ to Families Affected by Cancer

 Now a healthy mom pursuing her dreams in school for dental assisting, Watson says she plans on buying her son, Jah’Cai, toys from his favorite show, the Mickey Mouse Clubhouse, and clothes for his first Christmas.

 “It definitely lifted my spirits to know that my child will still be able to have a Christmas this year,” says Watson.
 “I think the hardest part of all of this was trying to adjust to being a mom and trying to take care of my health.
 I needed to make it another day, not only for myself, but for him, too.”

 Hope for the Holidays allows individuals to make a general donation or commit to sponsoring a family.
 You can also create a personal fundraising page to ask friends and family to contribute what they can.
 Whether it’s $5 or $500, every contribution plays a huge part in helping families in need.

 Hope for the Holidays offers families more than financial assistance; true to its name, it offers hope for families that have dealt with more than their fair share of hardships.

 “Cancer may have slowed me down, but it never stopped me,” says Watson.
 “I actually go by this quote now: ‘Light can only be understood through the wisdom of the dark.’
 The most important lesson learned through my experience with cancer is that anything can happen and I should take absolutely nothing for granted.”

-Support families fighting cancer and give the gift of Hope for the Holidays: familyreach.org/holidays.This post is a sponsored collaboration between Family Reach and Boston magazine's advertising department.
+Support families fighting cancer and give the gift of Hope for the Holidays: familyreach.org/holidays.This is a paid partnership between Family Reach and Boston Magazine's City/Studio